 The shop system provides all the essentials to enter the global online market and makes selling internationally on Shopify easy.
 They offer: a native plugin to process international payments (“Shopify payments”), marketing channels such as Google or Facebook Ads (which you can manage from Shopify) along with country-specific inventory management and other numerous third party apps will have you expanding internationally in no time.

 The shop system’s Enterprise version “Shopify Plus,“ allows established online merchants to sell in multiple countries at the same time, while still managing all sales activities centrally from the Shopify backend with “Expansion Stores”.

 If you would like to expand the distribution of your products to the largest online marketplaces, you should install magnalister.
-The magnalister plugin can link your Shopify shop to the world’s largest online marketplaces such as Amazon, eBay, Rakuten, Etsy, Google Shopping, and more.
+The magnalister plugin can link your Shopify shop to the world’s largest online marketplaces such as Amazon, eBay, OTTO, Etsy, Google Shopping, and more.

 The magnalister plugin provides a simplified alternative to the Shopify “Expansion Stores”.
 Linking international shopping portals via magnalister means much less effort for you rather than installing each country-specific or multi-lingual Shopify shops.
 On top of that, you don’t have to worry about your own marketing, because the magnalister plugin will expand your sales circle and reach millions of new customers.

 You can break down language barriers with magnalisters pre-installed language packages and translations to make the best of Shopify international shipping.
 Additionally, you can determine different tax rates for each marketplace and the price can be uploaded in the proper currency of each marketplace.
 Simultaneously, magnalister allows you to individualize your sales prices for each marketplace and country.

 Selling internationally on Shopify: What Every Merchant Should Know